nkleinmann/02-Responsive-Portfolio-NK/README.md

 3. Contact

 Challenges:
 Designing the navigation bar was the hardest part for me.
 I worked on creating a functioning nav bar (that was not adjusting how I wanted based on different screen sizes) using a bootstrap template and then built the content and layout on the 3 pages (besides the nav bar).
-After the 3 pages were functioning correctly, I worked on the footer and re-working my nav-bar to re-size correctly based on sm, md, and lg screens.
+After the 3 pages were functioning correctly, I worked on the footer and re-working my nav-bar to resize correctly based on sm, md, and lg screens.

 Here is the link to my application: [Visit my portfolio!](https://nkleinmann.github.io/02-Responsive-Portfolio-NK/)